SciML/Catalyst.jl/docs/src/catalyst_applications/advanced_simulations.md

     (k1,k2), X1 <--> X2
 end
 ```
-If we re-simualte the system we see that the amount of noise have increased:
+If we re-simulate the system we see that the amount of noise have increased:
 ```@example ex3
 sprob_1 = SDEProblem(rn_2, u0, tspan, p_1)
 sol_1 = solve(sprob_1, ImplicitEM())